vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 # Updating the VM to use 5 CPUs would stop/start the VM
 ```
 - `disk` (Block List, Min: 1) The disk the VM will have access to. (see [below for nested schema](#nestedblock--disk))
-- `memory_max` (Number) The amount of memory in bytes the VM will have.
-Updates to this field will cause the VM to stop and start, as it sets both dynamic and static maximums.
+- `memory_max` (Number) The amount of memory in bytes the VM will have.\n\n!!!
+WARNING: Updates to this field will cause the VM to stop and start, as it sets both dynamic and static maximums.
 - `name_label` (String) The name of the VM.
 - `network` (Block List, Min: 1) The network for the VM. (see [below for nested schema](#nestedblock--network))
 - `template` (String) The ID of the VM template to create the new VM from.